PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Strapi Spoiler Component](/images/017-strapi-spoiler-component.png)

-And finally let's create one more component, we will name it `richText`.
+And finally, let's create one more component; we will name it `richText`.

 I am going to add the following field: